reversetwist/.github/profile/README.md

-# reversetwist
+# ReverseTwist

 > 🚀 Reverse-Engineered Intelligence Meets Developer Creativity

-**reversetwist** is an AI-native, MDX-powered system for generating dynamic, multilingual, and interactive content.
+**ReverseTwist** is an AI-native, MDX-powered system for generating dynamic, multilingual, and interactive content.
 Designed for builders, writers, and innovators who want full control over how AI-powered docs, workflows, and presentations come to life.

 ## 🔧 Features